VenalityXT/Basic-Network-Topology/Temp.md

 We borrowed 2 bits, so 6 host bits remain.
 2⁶ − 2 = **62 usable hosts** per subnet.

 (Yes, we always subtract 2.
-Network + Broadcast are like the ‘lost socks’ of IP addressing — you never get to use them.)
+Network + Broadcast are like the ‘lost socks’ of IP addressing since you never get to use them.)

 ### 2.c.
 What’s the subnet jump size?
 The new mask is /26 → 255.255.255.192